Ascent Similarity Caching with Approximate Indexes: Experiments

 We use CVXPY~\cite{diamond2016cvxpy} to find the optimal fractional static cache allocation, and \acai{} to compute its approximation according to Corollary~\ref{corollary:offline}.
 In particular, \acai{} runs for $T = 10\,000$ iterations with a diminishing learning rate $\eta_t = \frac{2.0}{c_f} (1 + \cos(\frac{\pi t}{T}))$.

-\textbf{Results.} Figure~\ref{fig:allocations} shows the optimal fractional static cache allocations and the \acai's fractional static approximated allocations (see Corollary~\ref{corollary:offline}) under different retrieval costs and the number of neighbors~$k$.
-We observe that the optimal fractional static cache allocations in Fig.~\ref{fig:allocations}~(a) are symmetric, while \acai's fractional static approximated allocations in Fig.~\ref{fig:allocations}~(b) partially lose this symmetry for values of $k \in \{2,3,4\}$ primarily due to the different ways a \knntext{} query can be satisfied over the physical catalog for such values.
+\textbf{Results.} Figure~\ref{fig:allocations} shows the optimal fractional static cache allocations and the \acai's fractional static cache allocations (see Corollary~\ref{corollary:offline}) under different retrieval costs and the number of neighbors~$k$.
+We observe that the optimal fractional static cache allocations in Fig.~\ref{fig:allocations}~(a) are symmetric, while \acai's fractional static cache allocations in Fig.~\ref{fig:allocations}~(b) partially lose this symmetry for values of $k \in \{2,3,4\}$ primarily due to the different ways a \knntext{} query can be satisfied over the physical catalog for such values.
 In fact, there are multiple objects in the catalog with the same distance from a request $r$, and \acai{} only selects a single permutation $\pi^r$ for a request~$r$.
-We observe that, when the retrieval cost is higher, the allocations are more spread to cover a larger part of the popular region.
-Moreover, for larger values of the number~$k$ of objects to be served, more mass is added to the neighborhood of cached objects, but when the number~$k$ of objects to be served changes from $k = 1$ to $k=2$ it is not clearly observed.
+We observe that, when the retrieval cost is higher, the allocations are more spread to cover a larger part of the popular region. \oold{Moreover, for larger values of the number~$k$ of objects to be served, {more mass is added to the neighborhood of} the cached objects, but when the number~$k$ of objects to be served changes from $k = 1$ to $k=2$ it is not clearly observed. }

-In Fig.~\ref{fig:static_vs_fractional_vs_integral}, we compare the gain obtained by the optimal fractional static cache, its $(1-\frac{1}{e})$-approximation, and the gain obtained by the fractional static approximated allocations and the static integral approximated allocations of \acai~(obtained through \DepRound).
-While Fig.~\ref{fig:allocations} shows that \acai{}'s fractional static approximated allocations may differ from the optimal ones, their costs are practically indistinguishable (the two corresponding surfaces overlap in Fig.~\ref{fig:static_vs_fractional_vs_integral}).
-We also observe that rounding comes at a cost, as there is a clear gap between the gain of \acai{}'s fractional allocations and of \acai{}'s integral ones.
-Still, the average gain of the integral allocations remains close to the fractional optimum and well above the $(1-\frac{1}{e})$-approximation. \acai{} then performs much better than what guaranteed by Corollary~\ref{corollary:offline} (a potential gain reduction by a factor $1-\frac{1}{e}$).
+In Fig.~\ref{fig:static_vs_fractional_vs_integral}, we compare the gain obtained by the optimal fractional static {cache} allocations, its $(1-\frac{1}{e})$-approximation, and the gain obtained by \acai's fractional static \oold{approximated} {cache} allocation{s} and the static integral \oold{approximated} {cache} allocation{s} \oold{of \acai~(obtained through \DepRound)} (see Corollary~\ref{corollary:offline}).
+While Fig.~\ref{fig:allocations} shows that \acai{}'s fractional static cache allocations may differ from the optimal ones, their costs are practically indistinguishable (the two corresponding surfaces overlap in Fig.~\ref{fig:static_vs_fractional_vs_integral}).
+We also observe that rounding comes at a cost, as there is a clear gap between the gain of \acai{}'s fractional {cache} allocations and of \acai{}'s integral ones.
+Still, the average gain of the integral {cache} allocations remains close to the fractional optimum and well above the $(1-\frac{1}{e})$-approximation. \acai{} then performs much better than what is guaranteed by Corollary~\ref{corollary:offline} (a potential gain reduction by a factor $1-\frac{1}{e}$).